Rotational invariance in critical planar lattice models

-Now, the conditional mixing from \cite{garban2013pivotal} easily implies that $ c_\delta(\Gamma)-c_\delta(e^{i\alpha}\Gamma)$ tends to 0 as $\delta$ tends to 0.
-So we deduce the result from Theorem~\ref{thm:main} for the Camia-Newman distance using dominated convergence.
-One may be slightly worried about the fact that $c_\delta(\Gamma)$ is not bounded from below and can be very negative, but this is treated by the third point: for $|F(\overline\calF_\delta)|$ to exceed $\log k$, there must be at least $k$ loops in $\overline\calF_\delta$, an event which occurs with probability smaller than $C_nk^{-c}$ for some constant $c>0$ independent of everything. \end{proof}

-\begin{remark} The previous connection between the six-vertex model on the medial lattice and the random-cluster model on the primal one extends to generic weights $a$ and $b$.
-The outcome is a random-cluster model with isoradial weights.
-When choosing the corresponding isoradial embedding for the primal lattice, and defining the six-vertex model on the associated medial lattice, one obtains a rotational invariance for every $a,b,c$ with $\Delta:=(a^2+b^2-c^2)/2ab\in[-1,-1/2]$. \end{remark}

-\paragraph{Acknowledgments} The first author was funded by the ERC CriBLaM.
+\paragraph{Acknowledgments.} We thank E.~Averous, L.~Gassmann, U.T.~Hansen, T.~He, P.~Lammers and M.~Mohanarangan for their comments on the paper.
+The first author was funded by the ERC CriBLaM.
 The third and fourth authors were funded by the Swiss FNS.
 The first, third, fourth and fifth authors were partially funded by the NCCR SwissMap and the Swiss FNS.

 [1]{$^{#1}$}